 Freedom of movement and play

 When your child’s eagerness to move is a major driving force in his/her brain development you can imagine how important it is that you choose a diaper that gives him/her maximum flexibility to move freely.
-This is the reason why Drypers Wee Wee Dry diapers have 5 elastic bands (two on each side of the legs and one on the waist).
-It follows your little adventurer’s every move without losing its fit.
-The elastics at the waist and around the legs make it easy for your baby to move which helps in the development of his/her gross motor skills like crawling, walking, climbing and dancing.
+This is the reason why Drypers Wee Wee Dry comes with TummyFIT Guide™ which allows you to position the tape accurately for the right fit.
+It allows freedom of movement and follows your little adventurer’s every move without losing its fit.
 As your baby masters the control of the major muscles, his/her balance, stability and coordination will become better.

 Do you know the innate senses your child is born with?